 Ike opened the door partway and gave Ranulf a nod before he left.

 "Save some for me," Ike said.

 Then the door closed behind him.
 Ranulf began to make his way to the mini-fridge.
 The door opened back up.

 "Dibs on the sandwich in the fridge," Ike said.

 Then Ike really was gone.

 Soren was, in fact, in the library just as Ranulf predicted.
-Ike wondered if he should start asking Ranulf for lottery numbers, or or his knowledge only applied to cranky science majors.
+Ike wondered if he should start asking Ranulf for lottery numbers, or maybe his knowledge only applied to cranky science majors.

-He had on a green Science: It Works, Bitches shirt on pulled over a darker green longer shirt.
-When he turned, Ike noted a pirate flag stitched onto his duffle bag, and a cloth What Would Pirates Do?bracelet over his left wrist.
-He'd never seen such small wrists, and he'd met Reyson and Leanne, whose wrists were personally guarded by Tibarn, the hawk king.
-Also the rest of them.
+He had on a black your =/= you're shirt on pulled over another longer black shirt, which had been faded in the wash so many times that it looked gray.
+Beneath the large letters was a description of how each word was used.
+When he turned, Ike noted a pirate flag stitched onto his duffel bag, and a cloth What Would Pirates Do?bracelet over his left wrist.
+He'd never seen such small wrists, and he'd met Reyson and Leanne, whose wrists were personally guarded by Tibarn, in case someone sneezed on them and broke every bone in their body.
 He looked even more fragile than them, and somehow it only made him more...interesting?
 Or to say, it only brought out a latent protective instinct and made him want to personally start guarding Soren's wrist.
 Also, the rest of him.

 Soren noticed his gaze, and made a derisive sound, sort of like a hiss.

 "No, it's not a new fashion statement, I just get cold easily," Soren said.
 "It's a family trait.
 So I layer."